 If your event is held at night, be sure you have a handle on any local sound ordinances.
 Most outdoor venues should have this information readily available.

-And work with your AV company to find the best place for the production tent in advance of setting the rest of the event area.
+And work with your audio visual company to find the best place for the production tent in advance of setting the rest of the event area.
 It’ll be important for them to plan their outdoor event tech needs if the tent will need to be on soft ground.
 They’ll need to know if they’ll need to do any leveling to support the heavy AV equipment.

 Having a meeting – or even part of it – outdoors is such a great experience for attendees.
 Especially in the warm summer months, outdoor venues offer an exciting alternative to the ballroom.